austinodell/Planit/README.md

 --

 This app was created for the Villanova University Mobile Device Programming class and was entered into the Villanova Student Entrepreneurship Competition.
+It is under development in the dev branch.

 ## Contributors
 *   [Kofi Atoubi](https://github.com/kofiatoubi)